jordan-yee/kakoune-plugin-quick-dev/README.md

 ```

 Manual:
-1. Clone this repo into the standard plugin directory:
+1. Clone this repo locally:
    ```
+   # you can change the target if you want
    git clone https://github.com/jordan-yee/kakoune-plugin-quick-dev.git ~/.config/kak/plugins/kakoune-plugin-quick-dev
    ```
 2. Add the following to your kakrc:
    ```
    # Quick-Dev Plugin
+   # TODO: ensure this matches the path you cloned it to
    source "%val{config}/plugins/kakoune-plugin-quick-dev/plugin-quick-dev.kak"
    quick-dev-mode-init
    # Register default mappings OR replace these with your own
    quick-dev-register-default-mappings
    map global user q ': enter-user-mode quick-dev<ret>' -docstring 'quick-dev mode'
    ```

-> Currently, this relies on static file path references to the standard plugins
-> directory.
-You could modify the source fairly easily to accomodate a different
-> setup if needed.

 ## See also